Acaena dumicola

 Acaena dumicola is a species of perennial plant found only in scrubby and rocky habitats at altitudes of between 300 and 1200 m in the South Island of New Zealand.

 This is a low plant distinctive for its prostrate branches each ending in three bluish-green leaflets.
 The margins of these leaflets are minutely toothed, the teeth often being reddish brown.
-It often grows as a ground cover plant beneath thickets of Matagouri (Discaria toumatou).
+It often grows as a ground cover plant beneath thickets of matagouri (Discaria toumatou).
 Flowering occurs in November and December with fruit being produced in January.
+The flower colours are green and white.